Alexander Schmemann: Career

-On 22 October 1946 Schmemann was ordained to the presbyterate of the Orthodox Church by Vladimir (Tikhonicky).
-From 1946–51 he taught church history at St. Sergius Institute in Paris.
+On 22 October 1946, Schmemann was ordained to the presbyterate of the Orthodox Church by Vladimir (Tikhonicky).
+From 1946–51, he taught church history at St. Sergius Institute in Paris.
 After moving to the United States (see below), he completed his doctorate at St. Sergius Institute in 1959, with Fr.
-Nicholas Anassieff and Fr.
+Nicholas Afanassieff and Fr.
 John Meyendorff acting as examiners.

 Schmemann was invited by Father Georges Florovsky, who had briefly taught in Paris after being rescued in 1947 from Soviet-dominated Czechoslovakia, to join the faculty of Saint Vladimir's Orthodox Theological Seminary, which had been established in 1938 in New York City.
 He and his family immigrated to the United States in 1951.
 This postwar period was one of considerable immigration of Russian émigrés to the US.
-Many settled in and around New York, including in towns on Long Island, such as Sea Cliff, Glen Cove and Oyster Bay.
+Many settled in and around New York, including in towns on Long Island, such as Sea Cliff, Glen Cove, and Oyster Bay.

 When the seminary moved to its present campus in Crestwood, New York in 1962, Father Alexander was selected for the post of dean, which he would hold until his death.
-He also served as adjunct professor at Columbia University, New York University, Union Theological Seminary and General Theological Seminary in New York, extending the connections of the Orthodox Church in America.
+He also served as adjunct professor at Columbia University, New York University, Union Theological Seminary, and General Theological Seminary in New York, extending the connections of the Orthodox Church in America.
 Much of his focus at St Vladimir's was on liturgical theology, which emphasizes the liturgical tradition of the Church as a major sign and expression of the Christian faith.

 He was invited as an Orthodox observer to the Second Vatican Council of the Catholic Church, held from 1962 to 1965.